 II.
 Section 2-11-2 is amended as follows:

-If real property taxes are paid more than once or overpaid on a piece of real property the county treasurer shall make a good faith effort to notify the owner of record and/or the payor of the real property tax overpayment.
+If real property taxes are overpaid on a piece of real property, the county treasurer shall make a good faith effort to notify the owner of record and/or the payor of the real property tax overpayment.
 The notice shall include instructions concerning the procedures for obtaining a refund.

 III.
 Section 2-11-3 is amended as follows:

-If real property taxes are paid more than once or overpaid on a piece of property, and the payor of the real property taxers requests a refund, the county treasurer is hereby directed to refund or pay as requested by the payor, the overpayment, without interest, in a timely manner subject to the final approval of the county commission as required in section 2-11-5.
+If real property taxes are overpaid on a piece of property, and the payor of the real property taxes requests a refund, the county treasurer is hereby directed to refund the overpayment, without interest, in a timely manner.

 IV.
 Section 2-11-4 is amended as follows:

-If the real property taxes are paid more than once or overpaid on a piece of real property and the overpayment has not been refunded on or before August 15, of the year following the overpayment, the county treasurer shall apply the overpayment against the current years real property tax on that same piece of property and shall include in the tax notice required by U.C.A.
-1953, § 59-2-1317, as amended, a notification of the overpayment applied, thus reducing the balance due on the current year's real property taxes.
+If the real property taxes are overpaid on a piece of real property and the overpayment has not been refunded on or before August 15 of the year following the overpayment, the county treasurer shall apply the overpayment against the current year’s real property tax on that same piece of property and shall include in the tax notice a notification of the overpayment applied, thus reducing the balance due on the current year's real property taxes.

 V. Section 2-11-5 is amended as follows:

 Sec.
-2-11-5 – Procedure For Reporting And Approval Of The County Commission

-As required by U.C.A.
-1953, § 59-2-1320 as amended, the county treasurer shall present a report to the county commission for approval indicating the activity in the overpaid tax account.
-The report shall be prepared in a manner similar to the following:
+2-11-5 – [Reserved]